 Welcome to our homepage.

-Please do come and join us at 7.30 for tea, biscuits and a chat, prior to the usual 8:00pm start.
+We still meet at 7.30pm for tea / coffee, biscuits and a chat, prior to the usual 8:00pm start.

 |What's happened previously?|